meshcloud/meshcloud-docs/docs/meshstack.openstack.index.md

 ## Integration Overview

-> Self-service OpenStack platform configuration is currently not available in the [Platform Administration](./administration.platforms.md) in meshPanel.
+To enable integration with OpenStack, Platform Operators configure one or multiple `meshPlatform`s of `PlatformType` OpenStack in the [Platform Administration](./administration.platforms.md) in meshPanel.
-> Please request assistance from our customer success team to configure your OpenStack platform.

 ## Prerequisites

 OpenStack comes in many different distributions and flavors.
 Similar to our approach for supporting Kubernetes, we try and maintain our OpenStack integration distribution-independent and purely based on "vanilla" OpenStack APIs.

-The latest OpenStack release officially validated with meshStack is [OpenStack Ussuri](https://www.openstack.org/software/ussuri/).
+The latest OpenStack release officially validated with meshStack is [OpenStack 2023.2 "Bobcat"](https://docs.openstack.org/2023.2/).
-However, any later OpenStack releases that continues to maintain API compatibility with the API versions specified is supported.
+However, any later OpenStack releases that continues to maintain API compatibility with the API versions specified below is supported.

-> Since OpenStack is typically deployed "behind the firewall" in a private cloud settings, consider using
+> As OpenStack is typically deployed "behind the firewall" in a private cloud settings, you may consider using an on-prem deployment of
-> meshStack Enterprise which supports an on-prem deployment option.
-This enables meshStack to safely connect to your
+> [meshStack Enterprise](./meshstack.managed-service.md).
+This enables meshStack to safely connect to your OpenStack APIs on your private network.
-> OpenStack APIs.

 ### Supported OpenStack Versions